USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 1. Merges reads (if paired-end) using [VSEARCH](https://doi.org/10.7717/peerj.2584)
 2. Temporarily clusters highly similar sequences that are common in amplicon data also using [VSEARCH](https://doi.org/10.7717/peerj.2584)
 3. Identifies the ITS start and stop sites using  [Hmmsearch](https://doi.org/10.1371/journal.pcbi.1002195) on the representative sequences
-4. Trims each original, merged sequence with quality scores, returning the merged or unmerged sequences with quality scores in a `.qza` file
+4. Trims each original sequence with quality scores, returning the single or paired-end reads with quality scores in a `.qza` file

 ITSxpress speeds up the trimming of reads by a factor of 14-23 times on a 4-core computer by temporarily clustering highly similar sequences that are common in amplicon data and utilizing optimized parameters for Hmmsearch.
-For more information see [the paper](#New link to V2 paper).
+For more information see the paper.

-ITSxpress is installed as a standalone package with a Qiime2 plugin, IF Qiime2 is available.
-Package can be installed from [Github](https://github.com/USDA-ARS-GBRU/itsxpress/), and [Bioconda](https://bioconda.github.io/recipes/itsxpress/README.html).
+ITSxpress is installed as a standalone package with the Qiime2 ITSxpress plugin, IF Qiime2 is available.
+Package can be installed from[Bioconda](https://bioconda.github.io/recipes/itsxpress/README.html) and [Github](https://github.com/USDA-ARS-GBRU/itsxpress/).

 PIP (PyPI) is no longer maintained for ITSxpress>=v2.0.0.

 ## Installation

-The instructions assume that you [installed QIIME 2 natively using Mamba (or Conda)](https://docs.qiime2.org/2023.2/install/native/) and are using ITSxpress version 2.0.0.
+The instructions assume that you [installed QIIME 2 natively using Mamba (or Conda)](https://docs.qiime2.org/2023.2/install/native/) and are using ITSxpress version 2.0.0 or greater.

 Activate the QIIME 2 Conda environment.